ItsNateBrooks/Portfolio-Website/README.md

 # Installation
-Currently I don't have the website running consistently, but to run it for yourself make a git clone with the command "git clone https://github.com/ItsNateBrooks/Portfolio-Website" Then run the site from CMD with the command "run npm dev" **NOTE** Certain things will need to be installed to run the site
+Currently I don't have the website running consistently, but to run it for yourself make a git clone with the command "git clone https://github.com/ItsNateBrooks/Portfolio-Website" Then run the site from CMD with the command "npm run dev" **NOTE** Certain things will need to be installed to run the site